davidpeikrishvili/API/README.md

 - api/theme/{integer value} = gets specific anime theme corresponding to that integer value.
 Both should match each other.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 [HTTP Methods]
-- The three methods that I used for this API were PUT/GET/DELETE
+- The three methods that I used for this API were POST/GET/DELETE
 - All worked as intended.
-The GET method got the information, the PUT method updated or added additional anime, and DELETE deleted it and returned nothing in the body.
+The GET method got the information, the POST adds an anime , and DELETE deleted it and returned nothing in the body.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 [Files Included]
 - All the VS Studio controllers and Models, and SQL workbench code itself.

+[UPDATE]
+-Had some errors after completing but fixed them and added aditional things to the API before presentation.